deepak180222/Deep/README.md

       Deepak
     </title>
     <body>
-      <p>  I currently  a first year undergraduate student of IIT kanpur.
+      <p>  I currently  a first year undergraduate student in B.S(Mathmatics and Scintific Comuting) of IIT kanpur.
            I am from Jamshedpur ,Jharkhand.I am a good learner and problem solver and interest in to learn about Web Devlopment.
-           I like to solve problem,doing coding and creat some new thing.
+           I like to solve problem,doing coding and creat some new thing.I have some knowladge about C,C++,Python,html,and CSS.
            </p>
       <h1>Contact </h1>
       <a href = "https://www.facebook.com/deepakkumar.ram.54922">Facebook Link</a>